Beauty and the Beast Live on Stage: Summary

 Years later, Belle is walking in the quiet little French village where she lives.
 The other villagers agree that Belle is beautiful, but she is also no ordinary character.
 Gaston, the handsome young hunter of the town, boasts how he loves Belle and asks her to marry him ("Belle"/"Gaston") and she politely refuses.
 Soon though, "under a series of mysterious circumstances", Belle finds herself inside the Beast's enchanted castle.
 She is confronted by the magical castle inhabitants, Cogsworth the clock, Lumiere the candelabra, Mrs. Potts the teapot, and her son, Chip the teacup.
 Cogsworth thinks that they made a mistake by allowing Belle inside, but the others believe she could be the one to break the curse.
 So they throw her a feast and, simultaneously invite her to dinner ("Be Our Guest").
 The Beast abruptly ends the celebration and expresses his fear that Belle could never learn to love him.
 Belle, on a tour through the castle, enters the West Wing and discovers the rose.
 The Beast is furious at Belle, because he told her never to enter that part of the castle.
 All of this causes Belle and the Beast to argue.
 But the others advise Beast to be a gentleman, because Belle could be the one to break the curse.
 The castle's inhabitants discover that there could be a romance not seen before in Beast ("Something There"), and the two fall in love.

 Meanwhile, Gaston declares that Belle has rejected him for the last time.
 He convinces the villagers that the Beast is a monster, and the village is not safe until he is dead.
 So they decide to kill him ("The Mob Song").
 The townspeople take over the castle, ruining everything in sight.
-Gaston fights the Beast, and Belle appears just to see Gaston make his final blow.
-Seeing the Beast nearly dead, Belle admits she loves him just as the rose's last petal falls.
+Gaston fights the Beast, and Belle appears just to see Gaston stab the Beast.
+Seeing the Beast dying, Belle admits she loves him just as the rose's last petal falls.
 This breaks the curse, and the Beast is magically transformed back into the Prince.
 The entire cast returns for a final dance, and declare that the love of "Beauty and the Beast" will thrive forever.
-Instantly, Belle and the prince reappear in their traditional costumes ("Beauty and the Beast").
-At the curtain call, Belle and the Prince give away a rose to an audience member.
+Instantly, Belle and the Prince reappear in their traditional costumes ("Beauty and the Beast").
+At the curtain call, Belle and the Prince will give away a rose to an audience member.